-This report asks the Committee to consider the following recommendation to the PIED Cabinet Member:
+The report asks the Cabinet Member to consider the following recommendation: That

-- 1. That the current consultation on Tunbridge Wells Borough Council's response to the Inspector's initial findings letter on the Examination of their new Local Plan is noted; and - That the draft response to the consultation (as appended to this report) is recommended to the Cabinet Member for Planning, Infrastructure and Economic Development for agreement and submission to Tunbridge Wells Borough Council ahead of the 12th April 2024 consultation response deadline.
+- 1. The current consultation on Tunbridge Wells Borough Council's response to the Inspector's initial findings letter on the Examination of their new Local Plan be noted; and - 2.
+The draft response to the consultation, in Appendix 1 to the report, be agreed for submission to Tunbridge Wells Borough Council ahead of the 12 April 2024 consultation response deadline.